By Priority — Quick Answer

 Uganda$4,800–$6,000$6,500–$8,500$9,500–$12,500Gorilla permit $800pp

 Three observations worth naming.
 First: Tanzania's mid-range ($4,200pp) is the lowest mid-range price among migration-capable destinations — the cost-to-experience math favours it at this tier.
 Second: Botswana's entry-level is higher than most countries' luxury tier — the "no such thing as cheap Botswana" rule holds at the country level.
-Third: Rwanda and Uganda's gorilla permits drive pricing variance — countries look expensive until you subtract the $1,500–$3,000pp permit cost, after which the underlying safari costs are comparable to Tanzania and Kenya.
+Third: Rwanda and Uganda's gorilla permits drive most of the pricing variance — countries look expensive until you subtract the $1,500–$3,000pp permit cost, after which the underlying safari costs match Tanzania and Kenya.
 Inclusions differ meaningfully between destinations — our 2026 Tanzania cost context and pricing matrix cover Tanzania specifically in full.

 Seasonal Timing Across All 8 Destinations

 "Best African safari destination" depends on when you're travelling.
-December through February work brilliantly for Tanzania (Ndutu calving) but are wet season for Zambia and low season for Kenya's Mara.
-July through September are peak for East African migration but hot and dry in Botswana.
-This matrix shows which destinations work best in each month, so you can match travel dates to destination before booking.
-Rated on a 3-tier scale: Best · Good · Low / Avoid.
+December–February work brilliantly for Tanzania (Ndutu calving) but are wet season for Zambia and low season for Kenya's Mara.
+July–September are peak for East African migration but dry-hot in Botswana.
+The matrix below shows which destinations work best in each month so you can match travel dates to destination before booking.
+Three-tier scale: Best · Good · Low (wet, closed, or weak).

 CountryJanFebMarAprMayJunJulAugSepOctNovDec